 - less gender inequality, in particular with regards to women and girls

-- private sector development and good position of employment
+- private sector development and employment

 - mobilisation of private investments in the decentralised renewable energy sector.